Contents

 Don’t expect to get great results with your first couple of rolls of film you put through the Nimslo 3D.
 Due to the distance of the furthest lens to the viewfinder, the parallax effect takes some practice to get used to.

 You may want to use cheaper film until you get the hang of using the camera.
-Using a flash is also a good way to ensure you get the best pictures.
+Flash photography is also a good way to ensure you get the best pictures.

-Kentmere 400 and UltraFine 400 are low priced black and white film you can use.
+Kentmere 400 is an example of a low priced black and white film you can use.

 A red dot will show up in the Nimslo’s viewfinder if the conditions are not bright enough to take a picture.